The Twelve-Pound Look (1956 film)

-The Twelve Pound Look is a 1956 live television play which aired on Sydney Australia station ABN-2 (part of ABC) during the opening night of the station.
-Based on a British stage play by J.M.
-Barrie, it is significant as it was the very first drama produced for Australian TV.

-The play was produced in Melbourne for the ABC the following year.
+The Twelve Pound Look is an Australian 1956 live television play, based on a version by British playwright J.M.
+Barrie, it was significant because it was the first drama production to be televised in that country, it was broadcast by the Australian Broadcasting Commission (ABC) in black and white on there New South Wales station in Sydney ABN-2 on the opening night and the following year in Melbourne.

-In the early days of Australian television it was common for dramas to be versions of overseas stories.
+Being that the production was based on a play by British playwright J.M.
+Barrie, in the early days of Australian television it was common for dramas to be versions of overseas stories.

 Kinescope recording existed at the time, and a copy of the play was made - it survives, albeit without sound.

 Premise

 Harry Sims is a wealthy businessman who is about to be knighted.
 He is married to Lady Sims.
 On the eve of the ceremony Harry engages a typist, Kate, to answer letters of congratulation.
 Lady Sims and Kate have a conversation, then Kate meets Harry.

 It is revealed that Harry and Kate used to be married, until she abandoned him for another man.
 Harry demands to know why and who the man was.
 Kate explains that there was no other man, she needed to leave him for her own self respect.

 She leaves, with Lady Sims none the wiser to her true identity.